 Mental health lessons

 In addition, QIS recognises the importance and value of teaching students from a young age about their mental health.
-Therefore, each half term, students in Years 1-6 are taught at least one stand-alone lesson which focuses on promoting positive mental wellbeing.
+Therefore, within our PSHE curriculum, students in Years 1-6 are engaged in lessons which focus on promoting positive mental wellbeing.
 Research shows that talking with children about mental health can help reduce feelings of stigma and judgement about mental illness as they grow older.
 This can help them and those around them develop mental well being, and encourage them to seek help for their mental health, should they ever need to.

 What’s on my mind?
 Year 6 students created artwork to demonstrate and express their preferences which contribute to making them unique individuals.